staff0rd/documentation/http-api/creating-writing-a-stream.md

 ### Appending events

-To append events, issue a `POST` request to the same resource again and edit the `eventId`:
+To append events, issue a `POST` request to the same resource with a new `eventId`:

 [!code-json[http-api-append-event](~/code-examples/http-api/event-append.json)]